chaosddp/gdextension-cpp-xmake-template/README.md

 # godotcpp4-xmake-template

-This project is used to compile a GDExtension, and try to use xmake to manage the project.
+This project is used to compile a GDExtension (godot engine cpp extension), and try to use xmake to manage the project.

 It is mainly for learning purpose.